Joy-Con: Reception

-Technical issues
+Technical problems

 Prior to the public release of Nintendo Switch, various video gaming websites reported that the controllers—most commonly the Joy-Con L—were susceptible to connection losses when used wirelessly.
 It was initially unknown whether these problems were the result of an interference issue, or caused by the pre-launch software on review units.
 A Nintendo spokesperson stated to Polygon that the company would "continue to monitor the performance of Nintendo Switch hardware and software, and make improvements when necessary".
 The company posted guidance on its support website for minimizing Bluetooth signal interference, including recommendations that the Switch console be placed away from other wireless-enabled devices.
 On March 22, 2017, Nintendo confirmed that the interference issues were caused by a "manufacturing variant" in a small number of Joy-Con from early production runs, and that the company would allow owners to send in their affected Joy-Con for repairs free-of-charge.

 On launch, it was reported that the wrist strap attachments for the Joy-Con were hard to detach from the controllers.
 It was also reported that a wrist strap could easily be attached to the Joy-Con incorrectly and become difficult to remove.